Ernyoke/ervin-szilagyi-static-site/src/articles/fluentbit-with-ecs-configuration-tips-and-tricks.md

 }
 ```

-We decide we don't like our content to be embedded under `"log"` property, so we want everything to be on the root level.
-In order to do this, we can use the `Nest` FILTER.
-This filter has two operation, the first one being `Nest` (again, confusing I know), the second on is `Lift`.
+We decided we don't like our log content to be embedded under `"log"` property, so we want everything to be on the root level of the record.
+To do this, we can use the `Nest` FILTER.
+This filter has two operations, the first one being `Nest` (again, confusing I know), and the second one is `Lift`.
 In case we want to lift out fields to the root level, we can do the following:

 ```bash
 [FILTER]